Berkanktk/CharacterAnalyzer/README.md

 ## Features

-**Character Analyzer** is a powerful and versatile text analysis tool designed to assist you in analyzing and manipulating text in various ways.
+**Character Analyzer** is a simple yet powerful and versatile text analysis tool designed to assist you in analyzing and manipulating text in various ways.
 Whether you're a writer, student, or simply interested in exploring the intricacies of written content, this feature-rich application has you covered.

 ### Word Analysis